marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 [Click here for next lesson](https://github.com/marypiper/WIB_scRNA-seq/blob/master/lessons/SC_quality_control_analysis.md)
 ***

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson has been developed by Mary Piper.
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+* *The materials used in this lesson were derived from work that is Copyright © [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+All HBC instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
+* *Adapted from the lessons with contributions from Mary Piper, Radhika Khetani, Meeta Mistry, and Lorena Pantano, [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).*